dswelbor/jira-reports/README.md

  Note: Pycharm does not support multiline env vars - as are used in the RSA key.
 Credentials can be stored locally in `jira_reports/auth/` as needed - and are strictly ignored by .gitignore.
-DO NOT COMMIT CREDENTIALS IN `jira_reports/auth/` TO VERSION CONTROL.
+DO NOT COMMIT CREDENTIALS TO VERSION CONTROL.

  ## Setup
  This package uses poetry for dependency management.
 To install the